Electroconvulsive Therapy and Other Depression Treatments

 Who Might Benefit From ECT?

-According to the American Psychiatric Association, ECT can be beneficial in the following situations:
+According to the American Psychiatric Association, ECT can be beneficial and safe in the following situations:

 - When a need exists for rapid treatment response, such as in pregnancy

 - When a patient refuses food and that leads to nutritional deficiencies

 - When a patient's depression is resistant to antidepressant therapy

 - When other medical ailments prevent the use of antidepressant medication